Weakly Special Manifolds with no rational curves: Remarks on metrics with quasi-negative holomorphic sectional curvature

 It is well known that canonically polarised manifolds need not be hyperbolic: Fermat hypersurfaces in $\mathbf{P}^n$ of degree $d>n+1$ support rational curves.
 Hirzebruch \cite{Hirzebruch} and, more recently, Sarem \cite{Sarem} (building on \cite{HS}), have produced canonically polarised manifolds with no rational curves.
 These examples are toroidal compactifications of ball quotients; hence, they admit elliptic curves and are not hyperbolic.

+\begin{remark} The referee showed us easier examples of non-hyperbolic surfaces with no rational curves, but with ample canonical bundle: the second symmetric power of a bi-elliptic, non-hyperelliptic curve $C$ of genus at least $3$.
+The exceptional locus is then a finite union of elliptic curves. \end{remark}

-The examples constructed in Theorem~\ref{ex}, however, show that canonically polarised manifolds may have arbitrary simple Abelian variety as their exceptional loci.
+The examples constructed in Theorem~\ref{ex} however show that canonically polarised manifolds may have arbitrary simple Abelian variety as their exceptional loci.

-The examples constructed by Hirzebruch \cite{Hirzebruch} and Sarem \cite{Sarem} are also of interest since they provide examples of compact K\"ahler manifolds with (a K\"ahler metric of) quasi-negative holomorphic sectional curvature\footnote{The holomorphic sectional curvature $\text{HSC}: T_X^{1,0} \longrightarrow \mathbf{R}$ is said to be \textit{quasi-negative} if $\text{HSC}(\xi_x) \leq 0$ for all $\xi_x \in T_{X,x}^{1,0}$ and all $x \in X$, and there exists some $x \in X$ such that $\max_{\xi_x \in T_{X,x}^{1,0} \setminus \{ 0 \}} \text{HSC}(\xi_x) <0$.}, but no (Hermitian) metric of negative holomorphic sectional curvature.
+The examples constructed by Hirzebruch \cite{Hirzebruch} and Sarem \cite{Sarem} are also of interest since they provide examples of compact K\"ahler manifolds with (a K\"ahler metric of) quasi-negative holomorphic sectional curvature\footnote{The holomorphic sectional curvature $\text{HSC} : T_X^{1,0} \longrightarrow \mathbf{R}$ is said to be \textit{quasi-negative} if $\text{HSC}(\xi_x) \leq 0$ for all $\xi_x \in T_{X,x}^{1,0}$ and all $x \in X$, and there exists some $x \in X$ such that $\max_{\xi_x \in T_{X,x}^{1,0} \setminus \{ 0 \}} \text{HSC}(\xi_x) <0$.}, but no (Hermitian) metric of negative holomorphic sectional curvature.
 Since these examples are compactifications of ball quotients $\mathbf{B}^n / \Gamma$, it is immediate that the (holomorphic sectional) curvature is negative on $\mathbf{B}^n/\Gamma$.
 Hence, the difficulty in establishing the quasi-negative curvature lies in showing that the curvature is globally non-positive.

-\begin{proposition} The projective manifolds $X$ constructed in Theorem~\ref{ex} have K\"ahler metrics of non-positive bisectional curvature and pseudoconvex Finsler metrics of quasi-negative holomorphic sectional curvature.
-If $\dim X =2$, then $X$ has no K\"ahler metric of non-positive sectional curvature.
+\begin{proposition} The projective manifolds $X$ constructed in Theorem~\ref{ex} have K\"ahler metrics of nonpositive bisectional curvature and pseudoconvex Finsler metrics of quasi-negative holomorphic sectional curvature.
+If $\dim X =2$, then $X$ has no K\"ahler metric of nonpositive sectional curvature.

 \end{proposition} \begin{proof} Maintaining the previous notation, let us recall that $X$ is a submanifold of $A \times V$, where $A$ and $V$ are Abelian varieties.
 We also constructed $X$ as the blow-up of $X_0 : = \psi^{-1}(W) \subset A$ at $\psi^{-1}(v)$.
 We will write $\pi$ for the blow-up map.
 Let $\delta$ be the metric on $X$ induced from a flat K\"ahler metric on $A \times V$.
-From the curvature decreasing property of the holomorphic bisectional curvature, it follows immediately that $X$ has non-positive holomorphic bisectional curvature.
+From the curvature decreasing property of the holomorphic bisectional curvature, it follows immediately that $X$ has nonpositive holomorphic bisectional curvature.

 Let $X_0^{\circ}$ denote the regular locus of $X_0$.
 We note that $X_0$ has ample cotangent bundle, and Kobayashi's construction \cite{KobayashiFinsler} yields a pseudoconvex Finsler metric with negative curvature on $X_0$.
 We leave the reader to consult \cite{KobayashiFinsler} for the definitions, where they are well presented.
 We note, however, that what we call `pseudoconvex', Kobayashi refers to as `convex' in \cite{KobayashiFinsler}.